Hepatitis C Medications

 Treatment Response Terms and Monitoring

-- Before and during treatment: A viral load test will be given before the start of therapy and at certain time points during and after therapy.
+- Before and during treatment: A viral load test (also called HCV RNA) will be given before the start of therapy and at certain time points during and after therapy.

 - Additional tests: Additional blood work is given during treatment to monitor the health of the person undergoing treatment.